ExcelFunctions.net Logo

 where μ is the mean of the distribution, σ2 is the variance, and x is the independent variable for which you want to evaluate the function.

-The Cumulative Normal Distribution function is given by the integral, from - infinity to x, of the Normal Probability Density function.
+The Cumulative Normal Distribution function is given by the integral, from -∞ to x, of the Normal Probability Density function.

-More information on the Normal Distribution is given on the Wikipedia Normal Distribution Page
+For further information on the Normal Distribution, see the Wikipedia Normal Distribution Page

 The Excel NORM.DIST function calculates the Normal Probability Density Function or the Cumulative Normal Distribution Function for a supplied value of x, and a supplied distribution mean & standard deviation.

 The Norm.Dist function is new in Excel 2010 and so is not available in earlier versions of Excel.
-However, the function is simply a new version of the Normdist function that is available in earlier versions of Excel.
+However, the function is simply an updated version of the Normdist function, which is available in earlier versions of Excel.

 NORM.DIST( x, mean, standard_dev, cumulative )